Table of Contents

 - Components

-- Contains circular DNA, RNA, ribosomes (70S), and protein synthesis components.
+- Contains circular DNA, RNA, 70S ribosomes, and enzymes for protein synthesis.

 - Divides by fission.